History of Philip Rosenthal in Timeline

 Philip Rosenthal

-Philip Rosenthal is an American television writer, producer, and actor best known for creating and executive producing the hit CBS sitcom *Everybody Loves Raymond*.
-More recently, he has gained recognition as the host of food and travel documentary series, including *I'll Have What Phil's Having* on PBS and *Somebody Feed Phil* on Netflix, showcasing his passion for food and travel.
+Philip Rosenthal is an American television writer, producer, and actor best known as the creator, writer, and executive producer of the hit CBS sitcom Everybody Loves Raymond.
+More recently, he has gained further recognition as the host of food and travel documentary series such as I'll Have What Phil's Having on PBS and Somebody Feed Phil on Netflix, showcasing his passion for food and exploration.

 Others born on this day/year